The man that has been haunting Tyler’s nightmares for the past several days takes the same bus as him.

 “Fucking stranger again,” Tyler whispered, keeping his voice low as not to disturb his lover.

-The next morning, Tyler got on his regular bus to work at the downtown luxury hotel.
+The next morning, Tyler waited on the street outside his apartment for his regular bus to take him to the downtown luxury hotel.
 The day had an eerie vibe, but the past several days had felt ominous.
 He figured he would eventually become accustomed to the new reality of living during a pandemic virus outbreak.
 On the positive side, he was grateful his work got deemed essential, although he couldn’t work from home.

-The bus was empty save for one man near the back dressed in a black suit with a matching fedora.
+As the bus came to a stop, Tyler strapped on his homemade face mask, and climbed inside.
+Every other seat was blocked off with a yellow sign warning, “FACEMASK REQUIRED.”
+The bus was empty save for one man standing near the back dressed in a black suit with a matching fedora.
 Tyler froze in the aisle when he saw him.
 He couldn’t help but stare.
-It was the stranger from his nightmares.
+Even with the mask on, Tyler’s gut knew it was the stranger from his nightmares.

 “Take a seat,” bus driver ordered.